CliffordNetwork/babelgrambot/README.md

 ### Usage
 Write in any chat `@BabelgramBot <translate from language> <translate to language> <phrase to translate>` and wait for the inline translation to load.
 Then click on it and it will be sent as a message.

+For a list of supported language codes check: https://cloud.google.com/translate/docs/languages

 ### Installation in development environment
 Install the dependencies and devDependencies and start the server.